nicolasromer/account-service/README.md

 ## Account service layers
 1. `app.js` is the entrypoint, which kicks off the server
 2. `server.js` sends requests to the router, and finally catches errors from the rest of the app.
 3. `router.js` decides whether a request is valid based on url and http verb, and pipes request to the correct controller method.
+It also parses url arguments.
 4. `controller.js` handles the high-level business logic. for the request, and handles responses and more detailed errors.
 5. `repository.js` handles the details of storing and updating accounts in memory.
 It's the interface for our persistence mechanism.
 6. `Account.js` represents our Account entity. it contains uuid generation logic and structures the data stored.
 It uses class syntax to remind us that it is mutated.